fanzhey1/Feature-engineering-project-retail-transaction-data/README.md

 # Retail Transaction Data Analysis

+** This project is adapted from projects of CHE1147/CHE1148 at University of Toronto, under the supervision of Dr. Nikolaos Anesiadis. **
 This purpose of this project is to analyze a retail transaction dataset in Kaggle and try to predict the client's response to a promotion campaign (https://www.kaggle.com/datasets/regivm/retailtransactiondata?select=Retail_Data_Response.csv).
 Major topics included: Feature engineering; Machine learning algorithms (Logistic regression, Decision tree algorithm, Random forest algorithm); Model assessing and agnostic methods.
 The project is coded in both Python and PySpark.

 In the first part, I built a wide range of features, which fall into two categories: monthly and annual.